 We uprooted our lives and moved to Puerto Rico.
 While there, I turned 40 on a beautiful sunny day that started with my giggling children snuggling in bed with me, and ended standing with my husband on a beach, drinking a rum punch while listening to our kids chase stray kittens at the restaurant bar behind us and watching the sun set over the Caribbean.
 Then, we moved back to Texas in the blink of an eye – amid a burgeoning pandemic.
 My daughter lost her first tooth, and I can’t remember where I put it.
 My son learned to swim surrounded by the adorable support of his three best friends, cheering him on, with his big sister swimming right alongside him as he hugged the wall of the swimming pool.
 Some neighbors and I started a pod school for our five kids when it became clear that public school was going to be a bust.
 We are all the teachers, so now I’m a social studies teacher.
 My kids get to walk or ride bikes to school, which will probably never happen again as long as we live in Texas.
 For afternoon recess, they go swimming.
 I got a raise, and then a promotion – crazy luck, as unemployment skyrockets.
 My oldest child was officially diagnosed with schizophrenia, which runs in my family.
 He moved back home, and we all kinda like it.
 My husband quit drinking and picked up seventeen potential hobbies and started waking up at 4 am.
 I forgave the only two people I have ever hated, both on the day of Grammy’s funeral – like magic.
 I started writing a book in my “spare time”.
 I try to walk and meditate every day; 80% of the time I’m successful.
 I started a spiritual practice.
 Oh yeah, and I quit drinking.

 I may have learned more this year than in any previous year of my life.
 I don’t know if that is saying much.
 Maybe it just feels like I’m learning, because I’m sober now and I actually absorb information and paying attention comes more naturally.
 No matter, this year has been filled with the potential for growth.
-You know the kind: ‘the pruned tree grows taller, stronger, and more beautiful’ – that kind of growth.
+You know the kind: ‘the pruned tree grows taller, stronger, and more beautiful’.
 The kind of growth that no one wants, but life gives us anyway.
 This “opportunity” has come to us on a global scale.
 For perhaps the first time since a world war, (nearly) the entire world has had to face up to an aggressive pruning and either (1) adapt and grow with what you’ve got left, or (2) shrivel and go dormant because . . . seriously, WTF?
 Why so much pruning?!

 A few sobriety lightbulbs resulted in my alcohol free mind these last 6 months, which I think may worth sharing for those who are curious, those in the back, and for my future arrogant self: